 New Hampshire Estuaries Project

 Beal, Brian F., "Large-scale, manipulative field tests involving cultured and wild juveniles of the soft-shell clam" (2005).
-PREP Publications.
+PREP Reports & Publications.
 195.